 Your Own Resilience

 Gardening isn’t just a production line, it’s a process.
 It’s a way of nurturing yourself by growing healthy food for yourself.
 It’s a way to connect with your land and interact with the (somewhat) natural world.
 Don’t be too hard on yourself if your winter tomatoes don’t make it.
+Winter gardening in Florida can be very rewarding, but there are risks.

 Cultivate your own resilience by accepting gardening losses with a big dose of humor and by working for more diversity in your garden, rather than “results.”